sequelize/website/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 📗 Documentation Issue
-about: Documentation is unclear, or otherwise insufficient/misleading, examples isn't working as expected
+about: Documentation is unclear, or otherwise insufficient/misleading, examples aren't working as expected
 title: ""
 labels: ""
 assignees: ""